-BIO 100 Introduction to Cell and Molecular Biology and Lab (Science)
+BIO 100 Introduction to Cell and Molecular Biology and Lab (Sci)

 This foundational course explores the organization of living things from the molecular and cellular levels.
 Topics include the chemistry of biological molecules, cell structure and replication, energy flow, genetics, and current applications in biotechnology.
 The laboratory emphasizes data collection and analysis using relevant model systems.
 Fee.
-Prerequisite: ENG 110 or higher prior to, or concurrent with BIO 100.
-If placed into ENG 110, MAT 104, MAT 105, or MAT 109, must take BIO 104 concurrently with BIO 100.
+Not an appropriate course for non-majors.

-BIO 102 Introduction to Ecology and Evolutionary Biology and Lab (Science)
+BIO 102 Introduction to Ecology and Evolutionary Biology and Lab (Sci)

 This foundation course explores the evolution of the diversity of life and the ecology of living things.
 Topics include evolution and its mechanisms, energy flow within and between organisms, and the ecological organization of populations, communities, ecosystems, and the biosphere, and how evolution and ecology interact to produce the diversity of life.
 The laboratory emphasizes experimental design using model and natural systems.
 Fee.
+Not an appropriate course for non-majors.

-BIO 104 Introduction to Biology (Science)
+BIO 104 Introduction to Biology

-This course in the fundamentals of biology is designed for students who have not completed high school biology, are placed into ENG 110, MAT 104, MAT 105, or MAT 109.
+This course in the fundamentals of biology is designed for students to have additional contact time with the instructor and course content.
 Must be enrolled concurrently in BIO 100.
 Does not apply to the Biology Major or Minor.

-BIO 105 Current Concepts in Biology (Science)
+BIO 105 Current Concepts in Biology (Sci)

 A survey of the principles of biology provides the framework for understanding the problems faced by society.
 Topics include cellular and organismic reproduction, genetics, systems of the human body and evolution.
 Does not apply to the Biology Major or Minor.
+Appropriate for non-majors.

-BIO 107 Introduction to the Biology and Chemistry Majors
+BIO 107 Introduction to the Biology and Biochemistry Majors